Kroy665/chrome-gpt-plugin/README.md

-# Welcome To ES GPT Plugin
+# Welcome To GPT Plugin

 create a .env file in the root directory of the project and add the following variables `REACT_APP_JWT_SECRET`